chanjure/LGTp/README.md

 ## Update note
 Ultimate target is to make package generic to all gauge type involving lattice.
 To achieve this, field initialization and action must be imporved.
+However, by persuing generality, algorithms could not be optimized.

 ## Installation
 ```